monsoonmaelstrom/book2/book2.md

 I nod, and walk away to find Davy.
 A few minutes later, I find him playing cards on the deck with Gavin, Peter, and Giorgi.
 They all look very relaxed and, at least for Davy, I’m about to ruin it.
 I briefly consider delaying telling him the news I’m about to deliver, but quickly dismiss the idea.
 He deserves to know.

-“Familiar scene,” I say by way of greeting.
+“Familiar scene,” I remark by way of greeting.

 “Hey, Hazel,” Gavin responds.